Amazon's Just Walk Out solutions will allow travelers to select items and "just walk out" of the store - payment will be automatic.

 Contactless shopping is becoming increasingly popular because of the coronavirus pandemic.
 Travelers are expected to be much more willing to shop at stores where they don't have to interact with staff and stand in lines.

 When customers enter a store, they scan their payment cards and then pick up the items they want.
 Unique technology automatically detects which products are taken from the shelves.
-When the customer has finished shopping, they leave the store - payment is automatically deducted.
+When the customer has finished shopping, they leave the store, and the payment is automatically deducted.

 Hudson was not the first company to sign an agreement with Amazon.
-Cibo Express Gourmet Markets, a chain of mini-markets, is beginning to roll out cashier-less store technology in its airport stores as early as March 2020.
+Cibo Express Gourmet Markets, a chain of mini-markets, began to use cashier-less store technology in its airport stores back in March 2020.